-The Australian Chamber Orchestra has been converted into a traveling virtual installation that lets visitors can interact with the music up close and personal.
+The Australian Chamber Orchestra has been converted into a travelling virtual installation, where visitors can interact with the music up close and personal.

-One isn't quite sure what to expect going into ACO Virtual, the "virtual orchestra" created by multimedia company MOD Productions alongside the Australian Chamber Orchestra.
-The lights dim, the spotlights fall, and one by one, panels on the wall are populated with 15 string instrumentalists sweeping out the first movement of Bach's "Brandenburg Concerto No. 3 in G."
+Going into ACO Virtual — the "virtual orchestra" created by multimedia company MOD Productions, alongside the Australian Chamber Orchestra and funded by the Commonwealth Bank — one isn't quite sure what to expect.
+The lights dim, the spotlights fall and one by one, panels on the wall are populated with 15 string instrumentalists sweeping out the first movement of Bach's "Brandenburg Concerto No. 3 in G".

-At the moment, it features four pieces playing on a half-hour loop: the aforementioned Bach; Australian composer Roger Smalley's "Strung Out"; Grieg's "String Quartet in G Minor: 1st movement"; and Piazzola's "Oblivion."
-However, ACO Virtual has vast, untapped potential.
-Imagine, Tognetti said, standing with your favorite band.
+At the moment, it features four pieces playing on a half-hour loop: the aforementioned Bach; Australian composer Roger Smalley's "Strung Out"; Grieg's "String Quartet in G Minor: 1st movement"; and Piazzola's "Oblivion".
+However, ACO Virtual has vast, untapped potential; imagine, Tognetti said, standing with your favourite band.

 Ledwidge's ideas are even bigger.
-Join us in the video below as we talk to her about where ACO Virtual has come from, how it was created and where it is going in the future.
+Join us as we talk to her about where ACO Virtual has come from, how it was created and where it is going in the future.